‘That’s a choice.’ North Carolina residents weigh voter ID being required for elections

-The first issue being: Why not move the hearing to a day more people would attend?
+The first issue is: Why not move the hearing to a day more people would attend?

 “First, I am extremely upset with the fact that you would have this public comment on a national holiday Juneteenth,” said Mary Thompson, who lives in the eastern part of the state.